Discover the Magic of Lake O’Hara

 Meeting Place and Time

-We will meet you at our Yamnuska Mountain Adventures office at 8.00 am on the morning of Day 1.
+We will meet you at our Yamnuska Mountain Adventures classroom at 8.00 am on the morning of Day 1.

-Our office is located at 200, 50 Lincoln Park, Canmore.
+Our classroom is located at #100, 50 Lincoln Park, Canmore.
 See this map for location.

 For your greater convenience, we offer a pre-meeting shuttle service within Canmore.
 Please let us know in advance where you will be staying if needing this service.
 Pickup at your hotel will occur between 7:40 am and 7.50 am.